- Blackberries are a healthy snack for dogs, but should be given in moderation.

 The Pros and Cons of Feeding Blackberries to Dogs.
 Recap Time

 Can dogs eat blackberries?
 As you can see, blackberries are a healthy and safe snack for dogs when consumed in moderation.
 They provide many beneficial nutrients that can help keep your pup happy and active.
 However, it’s important to remember that not all berries are created equal.
 There are some other types of berries that can be harmful to dogs, so always check with a veterinarian before feeding them any new type of fruit.

 - Can Dogs Eat Blueberries?
 Is This Superfood Safe for Dogs?
-Everything You Need to Know About Blueberries and Dogs

 - What Fruits Can Cats Eat?
-We Have a List of Human Food That Is Safe for Cats
+These Human Foods Are Safe for Cats